A unified approach to solving some inverse problems for evolution equations by using observability inequalities: Observability inequalities

 \section{Observability inequalities}

-In this section we collect various observability inequalities, necessary to the analysis of the inverse problems we want to tackle in this text.
-Since most of these results are well recorded in the literature, we limit ourselves to give precise statement of them and provide the references where the proofs can be found.
+We collect in this section various observability inequalities that are necessary to the analysis of the inverse problems we want to tackle in this text.
+Since most of these results are well recorded in the literature we limited ourselves to give their precise statement and provide the references where the proofs can be found.